percona/psmdb-docs/docs/telemetry.md

 ### Telemetry Agent

-The Percona Telemetry agent functions as a dedicated OS daemon process.
-The service name on the operating system is `percona-telemetry-agent`.
-The agent can create, read, write, and delete files in the `${telemetry root path}` and only interacts with JSON files.
+The Percona Telemetry Agent runs as a dedicated OS daemon process `percona-telemetry-agent`.
+It creates, reads, writes, and deletes JSON files in the [`${telemetry root path}`](#locations).
+You can find the agent's log file at `/var/log/percona/telemetry-agent.log`.

-The agent sends the collected information as a file to the Percona Platform every 24 hours.
-If the attempt fails, the agent tries again after a defined period with a limit of five attempts.
-After a successful transmission, the agent deletes the file.

-The agent does not send anything if no Percona-specific files are in the target directory.
+The agent does not send anything if there are no Percona-specific files in the target directory.

-The following is an example of a telemetry agent payload:
+The following is an example of a Telemetry Agent payload:

 ```json
 {